nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 os.chdir('/flash')
 ```

-To avoid the annoying Windows formatation message, add the following to `boot.py`:
+To avoid the annoying Windows formation message, add the following to `boot.py`:

 ```python
 import pyb